intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Standards & Conventions/Requests.md

 ### /devices Body parameter

-The `device-dataset-items` body parameter is required in device POST requests.
+The `deviceDatasetItems` body parameter is required in device POST requests.
 The paramter contains one or more data items for posting new device data, each consisting of:

 - a `device` identifier.